ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 ## 2. Project Summary

-> **Device Description**
+> ## Device Description
-> Wanda Lock is an intelligent door lock which is easy-to-use, cheap but still maintains security.
+> **Wanda Lock is an intelligent door lock which is easy-to-use, cheap but still maintains security.**
 >
+> Wanda Lock is focusing on realizing common functions of door locks, but ensuring a lower price and is still capable of avoiding security issues.
+>
+> Wanda Lock requires user to provide email to receive a key of QR code.
+This helps to avoid the situation where people steal the name and password and can also open the lock.
+Using personal email for identification and security is a common strategy on the market, so using this instead of camera is an effective and much cheaper way to ensure both functionality and secuirty.
+>
-> Internet Usage:
+> **Internet Usage**
 > Wanda Lock has 3 different interfaces for 3 kinds of users: Guests, Owner, Administrators
 >
 > a.
 Guests